romeokienzler/TensorFlow/README.md

 # What's new in TensorFlow 2.00
-hihi

 The following are all the changes coming in TensorFlow 2.0.
-Let's have a closer look at them:
+Let's have a closer look at them: hhi hhhh
 * Eager Execution / tf.function
 * Integration of the Keras API
 * Facilitated distributed training